CUBRID/cubrid-manual/en/api/jdbc.rst

 **Requirements**

-*   JDK 1.6 or later
+*   JDK 1.8 or later
 *   CUBRID 2008 R2.0 (8.2.0) or later
 *   CUBRID JDBC driver 2008 R1.0 or later

 **Installing Java and Configuring Environment**

 You must already have Java installed and the **JAVA_HOME** environment variable configured in your system.
-You can download Java from the Developer Resources for Java Technology website ( https://www.oracle.com/java/technologies/ ).
+You can download Java from the Developer Resources for Java Technology website ( https://www.oracle.com/java/technologies/downloads/#java8 ).

 **Configuring the environment variables for Windows**

-After installing Java, right-click [My Computer] and click [System Properties].
-In the [Advanced] tab, click [Environment Variables].
-The [Environment Variables] dialog will appear.
+After installing Java, right-click on [This PC] and select [Properties].
+Then, click on [Advanced system settings] under the Related settings to open the System Properties dialog box.
+Click on [Environment Variables] in the [Advanced] tab to open the Environment Variables dialog box.

-In the [System Variables], click [New].
-Enter **JAVA_HOME** and Java installation path such as C:\Program Files\Java\jdk1.6.0_13 and then click [OK].
+In the [System variables], click [New].
+Enter **JAVA_HOME** as the variable name and input the Java installation path (e.g., C:\Porgram Files\Java\jdk1.8.0_421) as the variable value, the click [OK].

 .. image:: /images/image51.png